 An important element of the Program is the in-person involvement of the organization's Board or Community Coalition Chair (or equivalent) during the last 2-1/2 days of the program as a "Co-Participant."
 And, a unique outcome of the program is that each participant leaves HCEP with a fully articulated Community Health Improvement Project (CHIP).

-The HCEP program has been transformational for many ASO Executive Directors and their organizations.
-Click Here to Download an ASO Alumni List.
+The HCEP program has been transformational for many ASP Executive Directors and their organizations.
+Click Here to Download an ASP Alumni List.
 Johnson & Johnson will support up to 12 AIDS Service Providers to attend the Healthcare Executive Program.
 This is a major, and unprecedented, philosophical and financial commitment to leadership development in the AIDS sector.
 You/Your Organization should consider applying to HCEP if: